-- Traditional courses are based on one semester hour which is equivalent to one contact hour per week. - o Traditional courses are theory focused on principles, concepts or ideas, lecture, discussion and demonstration.
-Traditional courses may range between one and four semester hours. - Requires a minimum of 15 hours of contact per semester for every semester hour of credit and a minimum amount of two hours of out of class student work per week per credit hour. - Student learning outcomes are based on documented completion of assignments and learning activities for the specific discipline in order to achieve a specified competency level. - Laboratory courses are based on one semester hour which are equivalent to two contact hours per week. - Laboratory courses (practical application) focus on the use of equipment, tools, machines, and programs generally found in a laboratory with emphasis on the hands-on experience.
-Laboratory courses are equivalent to one semester hour. - Laboratory courses require a minimum of 30 hours of contact for every semester hour of credit. - Requires a minimum amount of two hours of out of class student work per week per credit hour. - Student learning outcomes are based on documented utilization of techniques and methods for the specific discipline in order to achieve the specified competency level. - Internship/practicum courses are based on one semester hour which is equivalent to one contact hour per week. - Internship courses require contact hours relevant to the amount time spent in actual experience.
-An internship/practicum course involves the development of job related or practical skills and provides students with direct experience. - o Internship/practicum courses may range from three to twelve semester hours; and - require a minimum amount of out of class student work per week equivalent to a minimum amount of two hours per credit hour or as applicable to the course type. - Student learning outcomes are based on documented completion and utilization of practical application of skills required for the specific discipline in order to achieve the specified competency level. - Applied music courses are based on one semester hour which is equivalent to one contact hour per week.
+- Traditional courses are based on one semester hour which is equivalent to one contact hour per week. - Traditional courses are theory focused on principles, concepts or ideas, lecture, discussion and demonstration.
+Traditional courses may range between one and four semester hours. - Courses require a minimum of 15 hours of contact per semester for every semester hour of credit and a minimum of two hours of out-of-class student work per credit hour. - Student learning outcomes are based on documented completion of assignments and learning activities for the specific discipline in order to achieve a specified competency level. - Laboratory courses are based on one semester hour which is equivalent to two contact hours per week. - Laboratory courses (practical application) focus on the use of equipment, tools, machines, and programs generally found in a laboratory with emphasis on the hands-on experience.
+Laboratory courses are equivalent to one semester hour. - Laboratory courses require a minimum of 30 hours of contact for every semester hour of credit. - Laboratory courses require a minimum of two hours of out-of-class student work per week per credit hour. - Student learning outcomes are based on documented utilization of techniques and methods for the specific discipline in order to achieve the specified competency level. - Internship/practicum courses are based on one semester hour which is equivalent to one contact hour per week. - Internship courses require contact hours relevant to the amount of time spent in actual experience.
+An internship/practicum course involves the development of job related or practical skills and provides students with direct experience. - Internship/practicum courses may range from three to twelve semester hours; and - require a minimum amount of out-of-class student work per week equivalent to a minimum amount of two hours per credit hour or as applicable to the course type.